Sierra Club Response to the Certification of a Heritage Area by Patapsco Heritage Greenway, Inc.

 Campaign Goal: to ensure public involvement in planning in Patapsco Valley State Park, in order to prevent environmental damage due to proposed tourism development projects.

-The proposal was written by Patapsco Heritage Greenway, Inc. and includes numerous specific plans for the Heritage Area, such as construction of new trails, parking lots, riverfront parks, and an overlook above the Thomas Viaduct.
+The "Management Plan" for the Heritage Area includes numerous specific plans for the Park, such as construction of new trails, parking lots, riverfront parks, and an overlook above the Thomas Viaduct.
 Some of these projects are described as "collaborations" with the Park, but none of these projects have actually been approved by the Maryland Park Service.

 The Maryland Park Service is now preparing a new Trail Management Plan for Patapsco Valley State Park, with the input of stakeholders; the final Plan will be reviewed at a public hearing before being adopted.

-Campaign Leaders: the campaign is funded by a Grassroots grant from the national Sierra Club, and is a joint conservation campaign of the Maryland Chapter, the Howard County Group, and the Greater Baltimore Group of the Sierra Club.
+The Sierra Club campaign lasted from August 2013 until January 2015.
+The campaign was funded by a Grassroots grant from the national Sierra Club, and was a joint conservation campaign of the Maryland Chapter, the Howard County Group, and the Greater Baltimore Group of the Sierra Club.
 The contact person is Joanne Heckman (joanne.heckman[@]mdsierra.org).
-A history of the campaign is here.
+A history of the campaign, and supporting documentation, is here.

 The Maryland Historical Trust includes the Maryland Heritage Areas Program.
 The program is directed by the 19-member Maryland Heritage Area Authority.